jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 * **Target utilization**: The optimal utilization level for the custody

 :::info
-Jupiter works with partners like Chaos Labs and Gauntlet to set and optimize the parameters above.
+Jupiter works with partners like Chaos Labs to set and optimize the parameters above.
 The parameters may be adjusted over time as market conditions change.
 :::

 :::info